 “Hazard" means a potential source of harm that can jeopardize the health, safety or well-being of children in care.

-“In care” means enrolled in the camp, with the camp providing supervision, either on or off the premises, including during camp-provided transportation, for the safety and developmental needs of the child or children.
+“In care” means the camp is providing supervision, either on or off the premises, including during camp-provided transportation, for the safety and developmental needs of the child or children.

 “Inclement weather" means stormy or severe weather such as any of the following: